No results found

 There was an error with your calculation.

-For example, suppose you need to enter a recurring decimal \$0.333\ldots=0.\bar{3}\$.
-In this case, you should first enter 0.3 into the "Enter a Decimal Number" field.
-Then enter 1 into the second input field since this number has only one trailing decimal place – 3.
-(The answer will be \$\frac{1}{3}\$.)
+For example, suppose you need to convert the recurring decimal $0.333\ldots=0.\bar{3}$.
+First, enter 0.3 into the "Enter a Decimal Number" field.
+Then, type 1 into the second input field since this number has only one repeating trailing decimal place (the 3).
+(The calculator will output $\frac{1}{3}$.)

-If you need to enter a recurring decimal such as \$0.454545\ldots=0.\bar{45}\$, first enter 0.45 into the "Enter a Decimal Number" field.
-Then enter 2 into the second input field since this number has two trailing decimal places – 45.
-(The answer will be \$\frac{5}{11}\$.)
+For a recurring decimal like $0.454545\ldots=0.\bar{45}$, enter 0.45 into the first field and 2 into the second field, as there are two repeating trailing decimal places (45).
+(The answer will be $\frac{5}{11}$.)

-If you need to enter a decimal, such as \$2.83333333\ldots=2.8\bar{3}\$, first enter 2.83 into the "Enter a Decimal Number" field.
-Then enter 1 into the second input field since this number has only one trailing decimal place – 3.
-(The answer will be \$2\frac{5}{6}\$.)
+If you are working with a decimal such as $2.83333333\ldots=2.8\bar{3}$, enter 2.83 into the first field and 1 into the second field since there is just one repeating digit (3).
+(The answer will be $2\frac{5}{6}$.)

 $$16.3333333\ldots=16.\bar{3}$$